 Endorphine is a happiness hormone.
 Endorphine effect is a state of body-mind-spirit where you’re in euphoria.
 Yes, endorphine is a euphoria hormone.
 Every single cell in your body releases endorphins.
 Anything that makes you happy will help with the release of endorphine in your body.
 So love your home, make it a happy place.
 Actually, happy memories will activate your endorphine effect too.
 Surround yourself with happy images, happy faces, visual memories of happy holiday and people.
 Smiling helps to release endorphine.
 When you’re looking at the above photo of these happy kids, even if you’re not smiling, your body is releasing endorphine via your mirror cells, which are designed to mimic human emotions.

-Oxytcoice is your bonding, love, trust and safety hormone.
+Oxytocin is your bonding, love, trust and safety hormone.
+Physical contact stimulates the release of oxytocin and studies confirm the health benefits of this hormone, such as reduced blood pressure and heightened feelings of pleasure.
 When you feel safe in a particular environment, your body releases oxytocin.
 Without oxytocin, people find learning difficult and don’t thrive.
 So oxytocin is essential for survival as many studies confirmed when babies were deprived of human contact or didn’t feel safe.
 So, create a safe home and workplace.
 Remove any threatening elements ie cutting chi, geopathic stress, electro-smog, etc. Create a safe environment for learning.
 Maximise the face to face interaction.
 When people face each other oxytocin is produced as opposed to when they sit with their backs to each other.
 This can have a huge impact in office environments where collaboration, efficiency and creativity are important as well as general wellness of the employees.
 In your home, photos of family, friends and kids playing together will boost levels of oxytocin.
 Touch is key to oxytocin release – make your home sensual, haptic, soft, warm and with lots of cushions.
 Happy, heart-warming events will boost oxytocin too.
 House-warming or office-warming parties are the most fun and beneficial events.

 Serotonin is well-being, respect and status hormone.
 If you want your kids to do well at school, populate the walls of your home with their achievements ie diplomas, trophies, etc. Social connections will boost serotonin levels too so photos of people together and working or playing together will do that.
 Getting involved with your local school or charity will do it as well.
 Anything that makes you proud will boost serotonin.
 For example, if you have a window flower box and you care about your neigourhoud your serotonin will be flowing freely in your body.
 Being grateful releases serotonin.
 Sitting straight or standing up straight with your shoulders back helps with serotonin levels.
 Maybe you need to invest in the standing desk.